 On September 17, 2020, California Governor Newsom approved Assembly Bill 685, or “COVID-19: Imminent Hazard to Employees: Exposure, Notification, Serious Violations.”
 As COVID-19 has continued to spread throughout California, AB685 is focused on tracking workplace exposure, gathering, and sharing accurate data, and leveraging that data to keep employees safe.
 AB685 establishes guidelines for employers’ duty to report information on COVID-19 outbreaks.
 Positive COVID-19 tests and diagnoses must be immediately reported to the workforce, to members of the public, to insurance carriers, and to state agencies.

-CBE Law Group is growing, and we're looking to hire an Associate Attorney to join our team.
-We are seeking a self-motivated, organized attorney with strong communication skills, a strong self-motivation and ability autonomously manage their caseload, and a drive to deliver consistently high-quality work and client experience.
+CBE Law Group is growing, and we're looking to hire attorneys to join our team.
+We are seeking a self-motivated, organized attorney with strong communication skills, strong self-motivation, ability autonomously manage their caseload, and a drive to deliver consistent high-quality work and client experience.

 Recently, the August 21st deadline passed to reclassify independent contractors for companies including Uber and Lyft, as employees.
 This deadline was initially ordered by the California Court of Appeals pursuant to Assembly Bill 5 (AB 5), which went into effect on Jan 1, 2020.
 As we all know first-hand, Californians have come to rely on ride-share giants Uber and Lyft--and in our current COVID-world, UberEats, Doordash, and other gig-services provided by independent contractors.